Services, guides, and information

 Residents and businesses in specific zones may apply for permits to park longer than visitor time limits.
 Only people who live or work in these zones may apply for themselves, their guests, or their employees.
 Fees apply.
-This page applies to Zones A, B, C, D, E, G, J, K, L, M, N, S, T, U.
+This page applies to Zones B, C, D, E, G, J, K, M, N, S, T.

 Residents and businesses in specific zones may apply to the Portland Bureau of Transportation (PBOT) for permits to park longer than visitor time limits.
-Only people who live or work in zones F, H, I, and R may use the online service, other zones use paper/in-person.
+Only people who live or work in zones A, F, H, I, or R may use the online service, other zones use paper/in-person.
 Fees apply.

 The Portland Bureau of Transportation (PBOT) provides many types of parking permits for businesses, nonprofits, media, and others whose needs are not met by standard metered parking or standard truck loading zones.
 Each type is outlined below, along with the application.